Slimicide/Valkyrie/README.md

 As a DLL, Valkyrie can be deployed to unhook functions for other executables Valkyrie.dll is loaded into.

-Turning Valkyrie.dll into a reflective DLL for easy, clean execution is ideal, traditional DLL injection would also work.
+Turning Valkyrie.dll into a reflective DLL for easy, clean execution is ideal, traditional DLL injection also works.

 Tested using the [sRDI](https://github.com/monoxgas/sRDI) project to simplify the conversion into reflective shellcode.

 Using sRDI, simply add Valkyrie's reflective shellcode to another tool's source, upon execution, Valkyrie will begin the hunt.

 # Building
+Install [NASM](https://www.nasm.us/) and include `nasm.exe` in PATH.

 Using the x64 Native Tools Command Prompt from Visual Studio:

 ### EXE